 You sabotaged my ass!
 Society, and the cops, and the system!
 A raped woman got executed, and was used for books and movies and shit! ( Aileen’s words from source)

-Minus books and movie deals, Aileen’s words sound fairly representative of the many, many silenced female voices who are blamed, punished (in all sorts of ways), and killed for being part of the prostituted class, a class that is hardly ever a free or real ‘choice’ for the choosing.
+Minus books and movie deals, Aileen’s words are fairly representative of the many, many silenced female voices who are blamed, punished in all sorts of ways, and killed for being part of the prostituted class, a class that is hardly ever a free or real “choice” for the choosing because money is the currency of slavery.
+This makes prostitution the most intimate, dangerous, and therefore the most traumatizing kind of slavery.

-I think of you often and how you WERE sabotaged and so grossly, grossly failed by society; it sickens and saddens me so deeply.
+I think of you often and how you WERE sabotaged and so grossly, grossly failed by society; it sickens and saddens me deeply.
 I didn’t have the pleasure of personally knowing you, but I’ve watched all footage of you and had the privilege of chatting with your best friend Dawn Botkins a while back, who is a most wonderful woman.
-I’m so glad you had her in your corner, and I look forward to reading the book documenting your letters between eachother during your imprisonment.
+I’m so glad you had her in your corner, and I look forward to reading the book ‘Dear Dawn’ which documents your letters between eachother during your imprisonment.

-Today marks the 10th anniversary of the death of Aileen Wuornos, a beautifully humane woman who will forever hold a place in my heart for her strength and courage in living through the horrific life cards she’d been dealt and that were completely out of her control.
-Though life and its many predators victimized her in endless ways, she did not have a victim mentality, and left this life loved and respected by many.
-She is a bittersweet inspiration to all women who find ourselves in the face of male violence, showing us that we must do whatever it takes to survive.
-It’s bittersweet because of the way her life played out, and how it so needlessly, prematurely and tragically ended.
+Today marks the 10th anniversary of the death of Aileen Wuornos, a beautifully humane and intelligent woman who will forever hold a place in my heart for her resilience to the horrific life cards she’d been dealt and that were completely out of her control.
+Though life and its many predators victimized her in endless ways, she did not have a victim mentality.
+Aileen left this life with dignity, loved and respected by many.
+She is a bittersweet inspiration to all women who find ourselves in the face of male violence, showing us that we gotta do whatever it takes to survive.
+It’s heartbreaking how Aileen’s life played out and then so needlessly, prematurely and tragically ended.

-Aileen was a white American woman who at the age of 46 was murdered via death penalty by the state of Florida.
-This punishment was imposed upon her because she killed seven men who rented her body.
-To really understand this, it must be known that pain, degradation, rape and sexual torture are the NORM for prostituted girls and women, and the murder of prostitutes is an all too common and chilling reality, so common that it’s non-news (source).
+Aileen was a white American woman who at the age of 46 was murdered by death penalty by the state of Florida.
+This revengeful punishment was imposed upon her because she killed seven men who violently rented her body for sex.
+To really understand this, it must be known that degradation, rape, physical, verbal, mental and sexual torture are all too common an experience for prostituted girls and women, and the murder of prostitutes is an all too common and chilling reality — so common that it’s non-news (source).
 Aileen tried explaining this in court, only to be met with blank stares.
 As she said in her initial confession:

 I wanted to confess to you that Richard Mallory did violently rape me as I’ve told you.
 But these others did not.
 [They] only began to start to.

-Aileen did change her story and plea a few times, from self-defense to ‘cold blooded’ murder and back to self-defense.
+Aileen did change her story and plea a few times, from self-defense to “cold blooded” murder and back to self-defense, I think because she was so drained and traumatized from, and probably confused by how everything was going down legally and in the media, with no end in sight.
 In confidence and when she thought documentary cameras weren’t rolling, she told director Nick Broomfield that all the killings were indeed self-defense.
-I have no doubt that all seven murders were self-defense, and that the incompetent idiots around her manipulated her into changing her story and plea until she was backed into an impossible corner.
+I believe her because it just makes sense when thinking about and putting all the puzzle pieces together.
+Tragically, the incompetent idiots around her manipulated her into changing her story and plea until she was backed into an impossible corner.
 She was grossly failed by opportunists, ignorant and incompetent lawyers and other “experts”, and greedy, fake friends.

-When will this dis-eased culture stop blaming victims for a) being victimized, and then b) courageously doing whatever they gotta do to survive?
-Spotlights must be shone upon the forces at play that push people like Aileen to make the so-called ‘choices’ they do (i.e. child sexual abuse, other forms of abuse, neglect, poverty, homelessness).
-But more importantly than that, the violence, inhumanity and woman-hatred that spurs men to rent female bodies to rape is the more pressing problem of the sex trade.
-The forces behind the DEMAND driving the sex trade begs attention.
+When will this dis-eased culture stop blaming victims for being victimized and then courageously doing whatever they gotta do to survive?
+Spotlights must be shone upon the forces at play that push the Aileen’s of the world to make the so-called ‘choices’ they do — i.e. child sexual abuse, other forms of abuse, neglect, poverty, homelessness.
 Aileen saved her life by murdering seven violent men who paid to rape and abuse her, and who very well could have killed her otherwise.
-Instead of understanding her impossible predicament and helping her out of it, she was thrown to the wolves and murdered by one of the most violent pack of men in existence, The Colonist Government.
+Instead of understanding her impossible predicament and helping her out of it, she was thrown to the wolves, ripped apart by the media, then murdered by one of the most violent pack of men in existence, the colonist government.

-We’re all inching our way closer to death, and I think what matters is not so much when or that we die but who we are, how we live our lives, and the meaningful relations we have while living.
+We’re all inching our way closer to death, and I think what matters is not so much when or that we die, but how we live our lives, and the meaningful relations we have while living.
 How we die is so important, and the colonist culture so often grossly fails at making our transition to the Spirit world a peaceful, natural and respectful one.
+The death penalty is one such failure — capital “punishment” is just that – punishment – not justice in any shape or form — it is savage, hateful, revenge-fueled murder.

-To learn more about the realities of prostitution that the mainstream stubbornly refuses to acknowledge and spins lies and smokescreens around, check out the work of some leading experts on the issue that can be found here, here, here and here.
+To learn more about the realities of prostitution that the mainstream stubbornly refuses to acknowledge and spins lies and smokescreens around to minimize and outright deny its inherent violence and degradation, check out the work of some leading experts on the issue (i.e. survivors of it) that can be found here, here, here and here.

-Lastly, I liked what commenter “nomnomOm” had to say in this article about Aileen by Jennifer Wright:
+I liked what commenter “nomnomOm” had to say in this article about Aileen:

 [Aileen’s] inevitably adopted-out baby was the product of incest on the part of the grandfather who was (violently and alcoholically) raising her.
 No little girl leaps into sexual proclivities without some prior introduction to it.